VegaDeftwing/OpGuidesHugoSrc/content/Music/seqandmidi.md

 <ol hidden id="footnotes">
 	<li>Velocity is technically more than just volume, in a lot of circumstances it will actually change the tone too, in an attempt to emulate the difference in sound when you hit a drum head or pluck a string harder or softer.</li>
+    <li>As with all things music, this isn't some hard and fast rule.
+If you want at least one sound on every step that's totally fine, but it's good to remember that empty space in a drum loop has its own character</li>
+    <li> You'll also see PGMRX, which is just an expander adding steps.
+PGMR only has 4 steps by default, but that's not really enough for most things.
+You can chain as many PGMRX module as you like to get more steps.</li>
     <li>...or a multi-lane sequencer like the Bogaudio PGMR sequencer that was used above</li>
     <li>These are actually cartesian sequencers, but they're still basically step sequencers</li>
 </ol>